eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 4.3 Architecture types

-Building upon the high-level design described in figure 2, at least four different types of architecture for the EUDI Wallet Solution can be identified, each leveraging a different type of Wallet Secure Cryptographic Device (WSCD):
+Building upon the high-level design described in figure 2, at least four different types of architecture for the Wallet Solution can be identified, each leveraging a different type of Wallet Secure Cryptographic Device (WSCD):

-1. ***Remote Wallet Secure Cryptographic Device (Remote WSCD)***: In this architecture, the Wallet Secure Cryptographic Device is situated remotely, separate from the user\'s device, for example - implemented by the Wallet Provider using an HSM.
+1. ***Remote Wallet Secure Cryptographic Device (Remote WSCD)***: In this architecture, the Wallet Secure Cryptographic Device is situated remotely, separate from the User\'s device, for example - implemented by the Wallet Provider using an HSM.

 2. ***Local External Wallet Secure Cryptographic Device (Local External WSCD)***: If a device lacks sufficiently secure hardware, such as a